-The bait-well switch controls a pump mounted on a seacock in the bilge.
+The bait-well switch controls a pump mounted on a sea-cock in the bilge.
 An overflow tube is provided that is inserted into the drain to allow circulation to keep bait alive.
-The wash down pump is mounted just above the bilge pump in the bilge.
-The pump is equipped with a pressure switch.
-Turn the main switch off if the pump is not going to be used soon.
-Raw water is taken in by the thruhull fitting with a seacock.
-A strainer on the pump filters the raw water.
-The filter must be cleaned as needed to avoid pump damage.
-Seacocks on all below water line fittings should be closed when not in use.
+Raw water is taken in by the thru-hull fitting with a sea-cock.
+Sea-cocks on all below water line fittings should be closed when not in use.